happypill/seattle-201d17/class-10-js_debugging-wireframe_part_2/wireframe-exercise/hints.md

-# Hints/Tips for the Wirefeame Exercise
+# Hints/Tips for the Wireframe Exercise

 ## Selecting Elements